grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 For the first half of the night, they kept up the active pings.
 Percy traded the assurance of a clear path for the fear that each ping almost certainly allowed the _Grackle_ to continue to track them.

-As the night wore on though, Hemi and Cassandra's careful measurements of the strength of the _Grackle's_ sonar signal suggested the _Prospect_ was not going to gain any distance on their pursuers while the pinging was continued.
+As the night wore on though, Hemi and Cassandra's careful measurements of the strength of the _Grackle's_ sonar signal suggested the _Prospect_ was not going to gain any distance on their pursuers while the pinging continued.
 In fact, it seemed they might be losing ground.

 The hours droned by with unchanging regularity.
 Hemi and Cassandra felt their minds softening with the persistence of the noise in their headsets.
 While Percy desperately needed every member of her crew, she also could not have them making bad decisions from lack of sleep.
 So after midnight she insisted that Hemi and Bastian hit the rack, with Cassandra and Gregory scheduled for a few hours in their bunks later in the night.
 She had no intention of sleeping herself.

 When Percy inspected the page on the clipboard next to Cassandra's sonar unit, she found it was rapidly filling up with notations describing the objects the active sonar was reflecting back, and the signal strength of the submarine following behind.
-Percy willed the _Prospect_ on, trying desperately to get the Cassandra's numbers to add up to some more distance between herself and that dogged signal out there in the water.
+Percy willed the _Prospect_ on, trying desperately to get Cassandra's numbers to add up to some more distance between herself and that dogged signal out there in the water.
 But the numbers eased ever closer together, and she knew it was only a matter of time before the _Grackle_ would be within torpedo range.
 That sub's commander must have known it too, because he did not increase speed, preferring to slowly reel his target in with minimal risk to his own boat.
 Given how quickly he had jumped to taking risks to gain an upper hand on the _Prospect_ in the past, the patience the _Grackle's_ commander was currently showing telegraphed to Percy an unnerving amount of confidence he had in the coming demise of her boat.

 In the middle of the night, Captain Percy came down to the sonar compartment to check on the numbers once again.
 Cassandra showed her that the list of signal strengths had steadily increased with the closing of their pursuers.
 Percy broke out in another cold sweat --- this time from the fear of the torpedo that she now realized could be released at any second.
 The _Grackle_ was rendering more clearly on the active sonar readouts --- it had crept within ten nautical miles.